mahelhelou/fancy-lab/docs/3-declare-woocommrce-support.md

 - Init WooCommerce support
 - Check if theme supports WooCommerce

-- In WordPress, adding `WooCommerce` plugin doesn't mean that your theme is compatible with `WooCommerce`.
+- In WordPress, adding `WooCommerce` plugin doesn't mean that your theme is compatible with `WooCommerce`!
 - Adding support of `WooCommerce` to your theme will allow you to write reviews about the products instead of regular wordpress comments (in the case of not declaring `WooCommerce` support)

 ## To Check if the Theme Supports WooCommerce